Famous Platte County artist stays busy with his passion

 He most recently did a pencil drawing of John B. Kendrick, the ninth governor of Wyoming.
 In this collage of Kendrick’s life, he draws events that not only shaped his life, but the history of Wyoming.

-Sadler said that although that was many years ago, he said that it takes time to get these things done.
+Sadler said that although that was many years ago, it takes time to get these things done.

 “Year pass,” said Sadler.
 “But I did it.
 I decided to do this drawing and I went on a trip last year to where I lived in Yellowstone National Park with my grandmother.
 We lived above Fishing Bridge.”

-From this point, Sadler begins to go back and fill in the blanks as to how he got to the place of sketching Kendrick.
+From this point, Sadler begins to go back and fill in the blanks as to how he got to sketching Kendrick.

 “I sold my first painting when I was 5-years-old in Yellowstone Park,” Sadler said.
 “I called it, ‘The Moose Chase,’ and sold it to a forest ranger for $5.
 He gave me $5 and I thought he was nuts.”